patdie421/pct-connectors-rebuild/README.md

 - speaker cable

 Apple II+, need an aditional cable for connecting a PC/XT keyboard (kit keyboard cable is inusable for II+) : IBM Keyboard Cable.
+All this cables are described for rebuild bellow.

 #### Digital RGB Adapter (CGA monitor cable)
 On II+, IIe and GS you can use a second monitor to display PCT video output.
 A optional cable was solded by AE.